Sam1brahim/End-to-End-LLM-project-using-Huggingface-open-source-modals/README.md

    bash
    git clone https://github.com/yourusername/technology-implementation-assistant.git

-    Navigate to the project directory:
+Navigate to the project directory.

-bash

-cd technology-implementation-assistant

 Install the required dependencies:

-bash

    pip install -r requirements.txt

-Running the Application
+Running the Application:

-    Ensure you have the Hugging Face model downloaded to a local directory, e.g., D:\hugface\stablellm.
+* Ensure you have the Hugging Face model downloaded to a local directory, e.g., D:\hugface\stablellm.

-    Start the Streamlit application:
+* Start the Streamlit application:

    bash
    streamlit run app.py

 Open your web browser and navigate to the URL provided by Streamlit, usually http://localhost:8501.

 Use the interface to enter the technology you're interested in and select an operating system.
 Click "Generate" to receive your guide.

 Contributing

 Contributions are welcome!
 If you have suggestions for improvements or new features, feel free to open an issue or submit a pull request.

 License

 This project is licensed under the MIT License - see the LICENSE file for details.